helm/charts/stable/influxdb/README.md

 ### From < 1.5.0 to >= 2.0.0

-The Kubernetes API change to support 1.160 may not be backwards compatible and may require the chare to be uninstalled in order to upgrade.
+The Kubernetes API change to support 1.160 may not be backwards compatible and may require the chart to be uninstalled in order to upgrade.
 See [this issue](https://github.com/helm/helm/issues/6583) for some background.

 ### From < 3.0.0 to >= 3.0.0

 Since version 3.0.0 this chart uses a StatefulSet instead of a Deployment.
 As part of this update the existing persistent volume (and all data) is deleted and a new one is created.
 Make sure to backup and restore the data manually.

+### From 3.1.0

+Since version 3.1.0 this chart already adds back pre-existing volume.
+This can give two choices for the storage policy, kept to use the existing PVC( `persistence.existingClaim`) or use dynamic PV `StorageClass`.
+For  `StorageClass` please back up and restore the data manually.